Project-Indigo-HQ/indigobot/README.md

 **Portland State University | Computer Science capstone project | FW24: Sept 2024 - March 2025**

-This project repo contains a branch for local usage and a branch tailored for the web UI.
+This project repo contains a branch for local usage, a branch tailored for the web UI, and a branch with code for Read the Docs.
+The main branch is for our API version on the code.

 ## Install